California Combo Tax Attorney & CPA for Construction Companies

 However, these guides are not only helpful to the IRS Revenue Agents who will be conducting your examination; they are also helpful to us while we prepare you for your audit.
 In essence, we have the other team’s game plan, and we use it fully to our advantage.
 Having the IRS game plan for auditing construction companies gives us what we need to get you prepared for the dreaded IRS audit.

 State + Federal Tax Audit Attorneys for Construction Companies in California

-You are advised to seek legal guidance from a tax attorney immediately if you or your business has received a notice from the IRS, FTB, Employment Development Department (EDD), or California Department of Tax and Fee Administration (CDTFA) concerning a tax audit, a tax deficiency, a worker classification determination, or any other unresolved issue involving your records, employees, or corporate accounts (including offshore accounts).
+You are advised to seek legal guidance from a dually California licensed tax attorney and CPA immediately if you or your business has received a notice from the IRS, FTB, Employment Development Department (EDD), or California Department of Tax and Fee Administration (CDTFA) concerning a tax audit, a tax deficiency, a worker classification determination, or any other unresolved issue involving your records, employees, or corporate accounts (including offshore accounts).
 Depending on what the auditor finds, an examination of your business could lead to devastating outcomes, including an unexpected tax assessment, costly accumulated interest, and/or substantial civil penalties – none of which even begins to approach the danger involved in an IRS criminal investigation.
 If the government believes there is strong enough evidence to prosecute you for tax evasion or related offenses successfully, you will be at risk of jail time, in addition to much higher fines.